niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

     }
 }
 ```
+???+ abstract
     Once again, we make sure that we check that the opposing collider is *actually* a `Player` class by comparing it against `null`, which avoids a possible null reference exception should something else incidentally collide with the wall.

 ### 3) Missile Launching
 In a similar vein, our `ShootTrigger` script shoud detect a `Player` entering its trigger volume and tell the player to launch as many missiles as necessary to destroy the `KillWall` it is attached to.
 This will take a bit more work, though!